cfengine/documentation/getting-started/overviews/design-center-overview/cf-promises-validated.markdown

 Starting with CFEngine 3.1.2, the results of every run of `cf-promises` are cached, which makes possible opportunities to avoid the need for verifying promises that may not have changed since the previous run.

-One other feature that makes this efficiency possible is the file `WORKDIR/masterfiles/cf_promises_validated`, which is created by cf-agent (or any other CFEngine component), after it has successfully verified the policy with cf-promises.
+One other feature that makes this efficiency possible is the file `WORKDIR/masterfiles/cf_promises_validated`, which is created by cf-agent, after it has successfully verified the policy with cf-promises.

 When the hash content of any file under `WORKDIR/inputs` changes, and validates to be syntactically correct, then a timestamp in `cf_promises_validated` is updated.
 If not, the run of `cf-promises` is skipped and, at the same time, the cf-execd, cf-serverd and cf-monitord daemons will not reload the `policy` unless `cf_promises_validated` has an updated timestamp, which `cf-agent` will normally take care of.